 Kristin French’s body was found in April of 1992.
 She was naked with her hair cut in a roadside ditch.
 Homolka later admitted that the hair had not been cut as a trophy, but in the hopes that it would make it harder for the police to identify her.

-The Sensational Murder Trial And Karla Homolka’s Life Today
+The Sensational Trial And What Happened To Karla Homolka Afterward

 Despite her hand in the rape and torture of four young girls and the murder of three, Karla Homolka was never actually arrested for her crimes.
 Instead, she turned herself in.